 The professional benefits of engaging with the media are many, but how can you be sure that you make a great impression, deliver a useful quote and come across as a polished speaker?
-At the George Washington University School of Nursing’s Center for Health Policy and Media Engagement, our media training is built around making nurses' voices heard.
-We'll make you media ready.
+At the George Washington University School of Nursing’s Center for Health Policy and Media Engagement, our media training is built around making nurses' voices heard through strategic messaging.

 What you will learn

 Gain the tools, skills and confidence necessary to lead and participate in health and health care conversations.
 We customize our training to fit your needs, whether you’re looking to engage with the media or to refine your messages to reach your audience.
 Television, radio, print, social media — no matter the platform, we have you covered.